-Let’s say XYZ brand debuts a really cool sequined coat on the runway that has media outlets and social media platforms buzzing post-show.
-You bookmark the look to refer to for the forthcoming season, but on your next trip to Forever 21 or H&M you see its exact doppelganger hanging on the rack at an unbelievably low price.
-The staggering fast fashion model has the ability to turn around a copycat look from runway to retail in two weeks… or less.
-Not only is this a horrifying notion when taking into consideration the extreme pressures that real humans undergo in order to physically execute these gigantic orders – not to mention the manufacturing of fabrics, packaging, and marketing that takes place as well – but it also has a detrimental effect on the creative process overall.
+Let’s say XYZ brand debuts a really cool sequined coat on the runway, and it has media outlets and social media platforms buzzing post-show.
+You bookmark the look to refer to for the forthcoming season, but on your next trip to Forever 21 or H&M, you see its doppelgänger hanging on the rack at an unbelievably low price.
+The fast fashion model has the ability to turn around a copycat look from runway to retail in two weeks (or less).
+Not only is this a horrifying notion when taking into consideration the extreme pressures that real humans undergo in order to physically execute these gigantic orders – not to mention the manufacturing of fabrics, packaging, and marketing that also takes place – but it also has a detrimental effect on the creative process overall.

-It seems counterintuitive to introduce new seasons rather than to adjust the current model by extending the range a brand shows at Fashion Week, increase production time, and ensure that the seasonal lines stick around in stores longer.
-The main difference one can find between Resort and Pre-Fall and the traditional Spring/Summer and Fall/Winter seasons is that they are trans-seasonal in nature, which means they possess an aesthetic that is functional, travels easily, and is easily mixed-and-matched with other elements of a seasonal wardrobe.
+It seems counterintuitive to introduce new seasons rather than adjust the current model by extending the range that a brand shows at Fashion Week, increase production time, and ensure that the seasonal lines stick around in stores longer.
+The main difference one can find between Resort and Pre-Fall and the traditional spring/summer and fall/winter seasons is that they are trans-seasonal in nature, which means they possess an aesthetic that is functional, travels easily, and can be mixed and matched with other elements of a seasonal wardrobe.